 What are you seeing at your school in terms of application numbers and general interest in an undergraduate business degree?

-How does a degree in undergraduate business pay off for your students?
-What is the value proposition for them?
+Does a degree in undergraduate business really pay off?
+What do you think is the value proposition for students?

-How deeply involved are parents in both the application process and the actual education of the kids?
+How deeply involved are parents in both the application process and the actual education of the students?